 Ceramic Water Filters Program Overview

-Potters Without Borders (PWB), as a member of the International Network to Promote Household Water Treatment and Safe Storage of the World Health Organization, is dedicated to meeting UN Millennium Development Goal 7, Target 10: To halve the number of people without access to clean drinking water by the year 2015.
+Potters Without Borders (PWB), as a member of the International Network to Promote Household Water Treatment and Safe Storage of the World Health Organization, is dedicated to reducing the number of people without access to clean drinking water.

 Our mission involves the reduction of waterborne disease by fostering the worldwide growth of ceramic water filter facilities.
 We believe that this technology is an effective tool for water purification, by populations drinking water from contaminated sources. (surface water, stored water…)

 We pursue our mission by training our partners to manufacture a proven, affordable, ceramic water filter that removes microbiological contaminants from polluted water.

 People and organizations contact Potters Without Borders (PWB) seeking to become connected to the ceramic water filter community.
 We have over 11 years of involvement with ceramic water filters, and have been providing free assistance to new and growing filter factories around the world.
 We also arrange for technicians to provide in-person consultation for factory feasibility, training, setup, and troubleshooting.
 We have seen first hand what works and, fortunately, we’ve also learned what doesn’t.

 We share skills, equipment, and information among a world-wide network of technicians, researchers and producers, and those interested in implementing filter facilities.
 We work with an open-source philosophy, collecting and distributing the latest developments in CWF technology.

 We do not build or own any filter facilities, do not profit from the sale of filters, and do not have funds to create new facilities.